 - Use third-party monitoring tools to validate application results.

-- Implement a lab test with 50 users in pre-deployment environments to learn the application’s impact.
+- Verify with lab test with 50 users in pre-deployment environments to learn the application’s impact.

 Most bandwidth bandits highjack network utilization when network teams fail to take steps during the deployment phase.
 By fully evaluating the impact of rolling out critical services, you can confirm your network is ready for new services.
 You also maintain positive user experience and response times with critical legacy applications.